open-eid/cdoc2-java-ref-impl/cdoc20-cli/README.md

 * For Windows, it could be C:\Windows\SysWOW64\opensc-pkcs11.dll
 * For Linux, it could be /usr/lib/x86_64-linux-gnu/opensc-pkcs11.so
 * For OSX, it could be /usr/local/lib/opensc-pkcs11.so

+#### ee.cyber.cdoc20.maxDiskUsagePercentage
+default 98

+Decrypting will be stopped if disk usage is over  maxDiskUsagePercentage

+#### ee.cyber.cdoc20.tarEntriesThreshold
+default 1000

+Decrypting will be stopped if container contains over tarEntriesThreshold entries (files)